growingpenguin/growingpenguin.github.io/_posts/2023-04-07-AmericanNovels.md

 A: Full of money <br/>
 13. On the day after the confrontation between Tom and Gatsby in New York City, what does Gatsby instruct his gardener not to do? <br/>
 A: Clean the Pool <br/>
-14. Why does Tom bring up the word "science"?
+14. Why does Tom bring up the word "science"?<br/>
 A: White superiority, Sun distance to Earth <br/>
 15. Give an example of how weather is an important motif in this novel. <br/>
 A: It's raining when Daisy and Gatsby met. <br/>